jbwincek/Plie/design_ideas.rst

 * This is a living document / my scratch pad for reasoning about Plié
 * Implementation Details: Like a choose your own adventure of library design
     * Naming scheme: ID<number><letter>[<.number><letter>]
-    * Stands for Implementation Detail, followed by which detail, and then the option specifier for that implementation detail, followed by optional dependent implementation detail, and the option specifier for that depdendent implementation detail.
+    * Stands for Implementation Detail, followed by which detail, and then the option specifier for that implementation detail, followed by optional dependent implementation detail, and the option specifier for that dependent implementation detail.
-        Ex: ID2a1b: ID2 is the overall architecture of the library, a is the PAC based choice, 1 is __________ question, b is _______ choice
+        * Ex: ID2a1b: ID2 is the overall architecture of the library, a is the PAC based choice, 1 is __________ question, b is _______ choice
     * Basically question number, followed by answer/choice letter.
 This is for ease of exploring and referring to different options.